hamzahyous/simon-game-project/README.md

 # simon-game-project
 Introduction
-This project is an interactive Simon game built using jQuery, HTML, CSS, and JavaScript.
-The Simon game challenges users to mimic a sequence of lights and sounds that grows longer with each successive level.
+- This project is an interactive Simon game built using jQuery, HTML, CSS, and JavaScript.
+- The Simon game basically challenges users to mimic a sequence of lights and sounds that grows longer with each successive level.

 Features
 - Start the game with a keystroke.